Language selection

 Trade relations

-The provisional application of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) started on September 21, 2017, at which time all economically significant parts of the agreement entered into force.
-CETA generates new economic opportunities for both Canada and Portugal.
+The provisional application of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) which Portugal ratified in January 2018, generates new economic opportunities for both countries.

 Related links